pykale/transparentML/content/01-intro/ml-process.md

 1. Depending on the nature of a system, what kind of validation and verification can be used for assessment?

-    Compare your answer with the reference solution below
+    *Compare your answer with the solution below*

    ```{toggle}
     **empirical testing or formal verification**
    ```

 2. In which lifecycle phase changes to the ML systems can be done?

-   Select a single answer
+You have to choose one single answer.

        a.
 Validation and verification
        b.
 Business case and problem definition